This is for:Developer

 See Reporting On Recommendations Experiences for further details.

-As with all of Qubit’s experiences, you can configure goals to define how you will evaluate whether your experiment has been successful.
+As with all of Qubit’s experiences, you can configure goals to define how you’ll evaluate whether your experiment has been successful.

 For Recommendations, we recommend you include the event action qubit.recommendationItemClick,